aptiko/aptiko.general/docs/common.rst

   authorized_keys.
 If unspecified, the root's authorized keys are not touched.

+ssh_port
+  Optional.
+The port on which the ssh server will be listening.
+The default is 22.
+If this is changed, you will then need to reconfigure Ansible so that, in next runs, it connects to the new port.

+ssh_allowed_ip_addresses
+  Optional.
+A list of IP addresses or networks from which access to ssh will be allowed.
+The list can includes both IPv4 and IPv6 addresses and networks.
+The default is to allow access to all addresses.
+This affects the configuration of the firewall.

 command_line_editing_mode
   Optional.
 Set it to "vi" to enable vi editing mode in bash.